 BarStarzz BTX 3.0 Summary

-Surprisingly, great physiques, muscles and low body fat are a pleasant by-pass product of such kind of training, and not the main target, unlike traditional bodybuilding routines whereas aesthetics are the main goal without a care for functionality.
+Surprisingly, great physiques, muscles, and low body fat are a pleasant by-pass product of such kind of training, and not the main target, unlike traditional bodybuilding routines whereas aesthetics are the main goal without care for functionality.